koffemaria/k8s-handson/Readme-k8s.md

 - used as a bridge by the pod to connect to the outside world
 - use `app` label as a kvp to connect to a pod
-- if using Desktop Docker, you will have to "tunnel", and keep it running in background -follow URL: `http://127.0.0.1:53423`
+- if using Desktop Docker, you will have to "tunnel", and keep it running in background
+- type of `ClusterIP` - can only make calls within cluster, nothing else -follow URL: `http://127.0.0.1:53423`
 ```bash
 minikube service <service-name> --url